Island Hopping On Catalina

 A quick paddle to get to Descanso Beach Club

-Story: The morning started before the sun came up.
-Our sleepy SUP crew meandered on to the ferry in Dana Point and made the quick 2-hour boat ride from Huntington Beach to Catalina Island while dolphins chased our wake.
+The morning started before the sun came up.
+Our sleepy SUP crew meandered on to the ferry in Dana Point and made the quick two-hour boat ride from Huntington Beach to Catalina Island while dolphins chased our wake.

 Out of nowhere, the Island appeared on the horizon and we were off the boat searching for coffee in no time.
 A breakfast burrito or two later, we pumped our boards up in the sands of Avalon Harbor as the early morning sun burnt away the fog.